 We can say, 'Turn off at the next junction.'
 That is, leave this road at the next junction.

 Or, 'Switch off the computer.'
 That is, end your session on the computer.

 Or we could say, 'The King's head was cut off.'
 The king's head was removed from his body.

-If I may be allowed a little rant - you NEVER need to say 'of off'.
-When you take your feet off the table, you remove them from it.
+If I may be allowed a little rant -- you NEVER need to say 'of off'.
+When you take your feet off the table, you remove your feet from the table.
+And that's it.
 That's all that needs to be said.

 Your feet were never 'of' the table.
-They never belonged to it, so to add 'of' is completely unnecessary.
+The table may have its own feet, but yours never belonged to it, so to add 'of' is completely unnecessary.
 The phrase 'of off' is awkward, ugly and incorrect.